dmitriyshub/ocp-kdump/docs/CRASH_TOOL_README.md

 - Run hardware diagnostics if the crash indicates potential hardware failure

-- Adjust system configurations (e.g., memory limits, swap space) if the crash was related to resource exhaustion
+- Adjust system configurations (e.g. memory limits, swap space) if the crash was related to resource exhaustion

 ---